atlasclaw369/tiny-github-fix-sprint/README.md

 1. A focused pull request, or
 2. A patch file if external PRs are not accepted

-Each delivery includes a short verification note explaining what changed and how it was checked.
+Each delivery includes a short verification note explaining:

+- What changed
+- Which files were touched
+- How the change was checked
+- Any limitations or follow-up notes

+Target turnaround is usually **24–72 hours after acceptance**, depending on scope, repo complexity, and queue.

 ## How to request a sprint